 Project financed by: the Human Security Division of the Swiss Federal Department of Foreign Affairs (FDFA), with a contribution of the DCAF and the Dutch Ministry of Foreign Affairs.

 Project implementation dates: November 2019 - April 2021.

 Biographies: a team of regional and national consultants is mobilised and working alongside the core team of DCAF, Swiss HSD/FDFA and CHEDS experts.
 Read their biographies here

-1 The Regional Conversations are an Initiative launched in 2016 by Switzerland, with currently about ten partners.
+1 The Regional Conversations for PVE are an initiative launched in 2016 by Switzerland, with currently about ten partners.
 More than 20 meetings (Dakar, N’Djamena, Algiers, Abidjan, Ouagadougou, Yaoundé, Bangui, but also New York and Geneva) have taken place so far, involving more than 1,000 personalities from North, West and Central Africa, mobilised for strengthening the prevention agenda.
-It functions as a regional and informal dialogue space to strengthen the appropriation of prevention tools, the links between political decision-makers and other actors, and promote good practices in the region in terms of PVE.
+It functions as a regional and informal dialogue space to strengthen the appropriation of prevention tools, the links between political decision-makers and other actors, and to promote good practices in the region in terms of PVE.